A common question I receive is

 - Develop a mission and vision statement for your team, if that will help guide your ministry.

 - Recruit and train church greeters.

 - Recruit and train church ushers.

-- Staff and train volunteers the visitor welcome center
+- Staff and train volunteers for the visitor welcome center.

 - Develop a parking lot team if needed.